What is breast reduction?

 How much will it cost?

-Your best investment is an individual consultation with a surgeon you trust.
 Cosmetic Surgery is usually a life-time investment.
 Cheaper is not necessarily better or even as good.
 Our patients are treated as individuals, and costs do vary from person to person dependant on their individual needs.
+The costs of surgery will be discussed during your consultation and a detailed quote will be provided prior to any surgery taking place.

 Should I have breast surgery?

-Breast reduction can reduce neck and back pain, and can help with chronic infection below the breasts.
-The vast majority of patients who have this procedure are delighted, and wondered why they ever delayed.
+Breast reduction can reduce neck and back pain and can help with chronic infection below the breasts.